FleksySDK/VirtualKeyboardSDK/README.md

 | [Android Firebase](https://appdistribution.firebase.dev/i/f9ae23f7f30c9045) | Android sample App for testing right away our last development on the FleksySDK.|

-## Core SDK ⚙️
+## Predictive Keyboard SDK ⚙️

-Core SDK is the backbone of our keyboard SDK.
+Predictive Keyboard SDK is the backbone of our keyboard SDK.

 This is a specific SDK for people looking for increasing the reach of it's typing capabilities.